Tj-Ward/nifti_align/README.md

 Can be used as a coregistration tool for rigid-body alignments using a non-rigid best fit.

 Requires working AFNI tools installation.
-Created on UCB Neurocluster.

    ***********************
    *** Nifty Align Tool **